Cecilie Skog

-Cecilie Skog (born August 9, 1974) is a Norwegian adventurer, who finished the first solo crossing of Antartica in 2010.
+Cecilie Skog (born August 9, 1974) is a Norwegian adventurer who was the first Norwegian woman to summit K2 mountain in 2008 and in 2010 she made the first unassisted trek across Antarctica.

 Life

 Skog studied and worked as a nurse, but since summiting Mount Everest in 2004, she has worked as a professional adventurer, guide and lecturer.

 In August 2008, she climbed K2.
 Her husband, Rolf Bae, who had been climbing with her on K2, perished during the descent, as did ten other mountaineers.
+In a close call at the so-called Bottleneck, a Serbian climber, Dren Mandić, unhooked himself and lost balance, bumping into Skog and falling 100 metres to his death.

 In January 2010, she finished the first unassisted and unsupported crossing of Antarctica.
 Together with Ryan Waters, she took 70 days, from November 13, 2009 to January 21, 2010, to complete the more than 1800 km long journey across the Antarctic continent.